 When it comes to stress, I have to think about and deal with each issue as it arises.
 Because I deal with autism, the more I struggle to work through an issue the bigger the issue gets, the more I mentally struggle, the more anxiety I deal with, the more panicked I feel.

-Having a Diploma in Stress Management gives me more understanding of how my own stress works.
-Taking my stress away helps me deal with my physical issues, and also allows me to focus on staying positive so that I can make better decisions, particularly around my health.
+Taking stress away helps me deal with my emotional and physical issues with more ease.
+It also allows me to focus on staying positive, so that I can make better decisions, particularly around health issues.

-I believe there are ways to deal with stress.
-For example, not being afraid to say no to unreasonable demands from family, particularly if we feel their demands are likely to create more stress.
-Perhaps we need to think about whether what they’re asking is fair.
-If the demand was placed on someone else, would you see it as fair?
+I believe there are ways for us to deal with and limit stress.
+For example, saying ‘no’ to unreasonable demands from family, particularly if their demands are likely to create more stress.
+We need to think about whether what they’re asking is fair.
+If the demand was placed on someone else, would we see it as fair?

-As a child I never said no. But if what family are asking isn’t right, then we need to say no, but with reasons rather than a list of excuses.
+As children, we’re not always able to say no. But if what family are asking isn’t right, then we need to say no, but also to give reasons rather than a list of excuses.
 We are refusing the request, not the person.
-Or maybe a compromise can be reached; we could try offering an alternative.
-If the time isn’t right but the request is, an explanation will help the other person understand why it can’t be done when they want.
+A compromise must be reached… we could try offering an alternative.
+If the time isn’t right but the request is, an explanation will help the other person understand why.

-Perhaps we must look at the issues and the people that are causing us stress.
-Rather than wait for the stress to pass, we must deal with it when we experience it.
+We must look at the issues and the people that are causing us stress.
+Rather than wait for stress to pass, we must deal with it when we experience it.
 Things always feel different with the benefit of hindsight.

-We must try to manage the issues that are causing us unnecessary stress.
+We also need to manage the issues that are causing us unnecessary stress.
 Plan new and positive experiences, so that we can focus on what we have to gain.
-Be honest with ourselves so that we understand what we’re finding stressful, even if someone else might see it as trivial.
+We must be honest with ourselves so that we understand what we’re finding stressful, even if someone else might see it as trivial.
 It’s not for them to judge.